-In the spring of every year, OIT interviews current freshmen who are interested in becoming STCs for the next academic year.
-If you are currently a freshman and interested in an STC position for the next academic year, please watch the STC web page for information.
-The interview schedule will be posted on the STC web site.
-Any freshman can attend any one of the interview sessions regardless of their current residential college.
+In the spring of every year, OIT interviews students who are interested in becoming STCs for the next academic year.
+If you are currently a freshman or sophomore, and interested in an STC position for the next academic year, please contact us at email@example.com.

-New STCs are expected to attend two evening training sessions in April after being hired.
-STCs are also required to attend two days of training during the week immediately before move-in weekend.
+STCs are also required to attend one day of training during the week immediately before the beginning of the fall semester.
 Early arrival is arranged for STCs with the Housing Office.
-Students participating in OA activities will be scheduled for alternative training dates.

-STCs are expected to work weekly shifts in the Tech Clinic, assist with Support and Operations Center telephone support, while also being available outside of business hours to rapidly assist fellow students troubleshoot technological issues should problems arise.
+STCs are expected to work weekly shifts in the Tech Clinic, while also being available outside of business hours to rapidly assist fellow students troubleshoot technological issues should problems arise.